A Dynamic and Incentive Policy for Selecting D2D Mobile Relays: Relay Selection Policies

-This result shows how the performance of the \gls{CPBVI} algorithm depends on the selected belief set $\mathcal{B}$.
+The bound calculation of the error that occurs with the application of the \gls{CPBVI} algorithm shows the importance of the selected belief set $\mathcal{B}$.
 Indeed, these bounds are proportional to the density $\epsilon^{\mathcal{B}}$ of the chosen belief set $\mathcal{B}$.
-For this reason we define the belief set, denoted by $\mathcal{B}^{\epsilon}$, that limits the upper bounds $\eta_h^r$ and $\eta_h^c$ to a small $\epsilon$.
-It is clear that a trade-off exists between the size of the belief set and the precision of the value functions $\epsilon$.
-For constructing the belief set $\mathcal{B}^{\epsilon}$, we give the following definition. \begin{definition} We define the $h$-belief set $\mathcal{B}\left( \bm{s},h\right)$ for an initial state $ \bm{s}$ and an horizon $h$ as follows:
+For this reason we show how to find the belief set, denoted by $\mathcal{B}^{\epsilon}$, that limits the upper bounds $\eta_h^r$ and $\eta_h^c$ to a small $\epsilon$.
+It is obvious that a trade-off exists between the size of the belief set $\mathcal{B}$ and the precision of the value functions $\epsilon$.